 Sir Tim Laurence (KCVO, CB, ADC)

 Sir Tim Laurence is Chairman of the English Heritage Trust, having previously served for four years as a Commissioner of English Heritage prior to it becoming a charity.
 A career naval officer, his time in uniform ended after serving for three years as Chief Executive in charge of the Defence Estate, with responsibility for some 700 listed buildings, 1200 scheduled monuments and 170 SSSIs.
 Since then Tim has pursued his enthusiasm for regeneration, as Chairman of two regeneration companies; for major projects, as Chairman of the Major Projects Association; and for heritage through his involvement with English Heritage and the HMS Victory Preservation Company.
-He was previously Vice Chairman of the Commonwealth War Graves Commission and is currently Deputy Chairman of RNLI.
+He was previously Vice Chairman of the Commonwealth War Graves Commission and Deputy Chairman of RNLI.
 Tim is an ex officio member of English Heritage's Audit and Risk Committee and a member of the Remuneration and Appointments Committee.
 He is also a Director of English Heritage Trading Ltd.

-James Twining is Deputy Chairman of the English Heritage Trust.
-He is currently Chief Executive of the Kingsbridge Group, a leading provider of specialist Insurance services.
+James Twining, Deputy Chair of the English Heritage Trust, is currently Chief Executive of the Kingsbridge Group, a private equity backed specialist insurance broker.
 Before that he was an Executive Director of Jardine Lloyd Thompson PLC, where he had responsibility for Strategy, Mergers and Acquisitions and Communications and Marketing.
 With a background in investment banking, James has also worked for McKinsey & Co and as the finance director of a private equity backed start-up.
 Prior to becoming a Trustee, James was Chairman of the English Heritage Foundation.
 He is also a member of the English Heritage Audit and Risk Committee.

 Vicky Barnsley (Howard) OBE